uoe-agents/epymarl/README.md

 ## Run a hyperparameter search

-We include a script named `search.py` which read a search configuration file (e.g. the included `search.config.example.yaml`) and run a hyperparameter search.
+We include a script named `search.py` which reads a search configuration file (e.g. the included `search.config.example.yaml`) and runs a hyperparameter search in one or more tasks.
 The script can be run using
 ```shell
 python search.py run --config=search.config.example.yaml --seeds 5 locally
 ```